alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

       - Type
       - Description
     * - partitionSpecialCases
-      - ``list`` of `PartitionSpecialCase object`_
+      - ``map`` of partition to `PartitionSpecialCase object`_
-      - A list of partition special cases - endpoints for a partition that do not follow the standard patterns.
+      - A map of partition to partition special cases - endpoints for a partition that do not follow the standard patterns.
     * - regionSpecialCases
-      - ``list`` of `RegionSpecialCase object`_
+      - ``map`` of region to `RegionSpecialCase object`_
-      - A list of regional special cases - endpoints for a region that do not follow the standard patterns.
+      - A map of region to regional special cases - endpoints for a region that do not follow the standard patterns.

 Conflicts with